Skip to main content

 Compositional Decisions

-Baroque music embraced trills and other ornamentation, and improvisation was a defining feature of the era.
-Musicians did not play completely off-score; instead, they followed established stylistic conventions to elaborate on the written notes.
+Baroque music embraced trills and other ornamentations, and a form of improvisation was a common feature of the era.
+Musicians did not play off-score, but they followed established musical conventions to harmonize written notes.
 Such ornamental techniques mirror the dramatic and highly detailed modes of expression found in other art forms of the time.

 Opera, which rose in prominence during the Baroque era, exemplifies the grand artistic aspirations of the period.
-Operatic singers also improvised ornaments, mirroring the sounds and techniques used by instrumentalists.
-Beyond sound, operas offered a lavish visual experience, sometimes even delighting courts with fireworks.
+Operatic singers also used improvisatory ornamentations, mirroring the sounds and techniques used by instrumentalists.
+Beyond the music, operas offered a lavish visual experience, sometimes even delighting courts with fireworks.

 Basso Continuo